Skip to content

 };

 When traversal enters a tracked node, its flag changes from false to 1.
-Nested nodes of the same type increment the value to 2, 3 and so on.
+If traversal enters a nested node of the same type, the value increments to 2, 3, and so on.

 Pass Plugins To PowerEditor